tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/batch.md

 ### Example batch requests

 The following two examples show the use of the Batch Payment API.
 You can run these cURL examples in your Terminal.
-You can create your authorisation header encoder to create an authorisation header [here](https://dev.na.bambora.com/docs/forms/encode_api_passcode/).
+You can create your authorization header encoder to create an authorization header [here](https://dev.na.bambora.com/docs/forms/encode_api_passcode/).
 You can also find these example batch requests in our Postman Collection.

 #### Vanilla file upload
 ```shell